johnstonskj/rml-core/README.md

 * `data` - manage data sets, load from CSV and JSON files, save and load snapshots as well as manage partitions and statistics.
+* `results` - provides a *confusion matrix* that records the results of classification as a mapping from true to predicted values.

 ## Example